-Here are a few interesting facts about Montenegro to get you excited for your trip.
+Did you know?Here are a few interesting facts about Montenegro you might don't know, to get you excited for your trip.

 Montenegro got its name meaning 'Black Mountain' from the dark mountain forests that cover the land.
 The name dates back to the era of Venetian hegemony over the area in the Middle Ages.
 Other languages belonging to nearby countries also used their own language to describe Montenegro as the Black Mountain.

 The Boka Bay is the southernmost fjord in the entire world.
 It is located in southwest Montenegro and is a winding bay on the Adriatic Sea.
-The fjord used to run from high up in the mountain plateaus of Mt Orjen.
+The fjord used to run from high up in the mountain plateaus of Mountain Orjen.
 The bay has been inhabited for many years and has amazing Medieval towns to explore.
 The picturesque towns of Kotor, Risan, Tivat, Perast, Prčanj and Herceg Novi, along with their natural surroundings, are great places to visit along the bay.